 This policy is written with due regard to the Equality Act 2010.

-Many children who attend Garden House are bilingual and/or have English as a second language.
+Many children who attend Garden House are bilingual and/or have English as an additional language.
 Most children have a parent or nanny at home who is a fluent English speaker.
 We feel that this is essential so that a child can be supported at home – this is always suggested at interview.
 Parents have chosen Garden House because they want a curriculum which is delivered in English and therefore as a school we encourage language support at home to enhance learning at school.
 All children speak some English on entry into the school and will reach a good standard in the English Language during their time at Garden House.
 It must be understood that learning an additional language is an ongoing process.
-While social fluency may be acquired quickly, it may take EAL pupils time to gain the skills and understanding to participate fully in an educational system, in-line with mother tongue speakers of English.
+While social fluency may be acquired quickly, it will take EAL pupils time to gain the skills and understanding to participate fully in an educational system, in-line with mother tongue speakers of English.

 Principles